 Accommodations are in modern guesthouses on a working horse farm, within walking distance of beaches, mountains, lava fields, and natural hot springs.
 In this beautiful remote location, the class engages in a period of focused work, apart from the everyday world, with all meals provided.

 Texts, videos, and music are assigned in preparation for the class.
-Students are also expected to read and share additional material of their own choosing during the class, keep daily notebooks/sketchbooks, participate in daily drawing sessions while in Snæfellsnes, research and develop ideas for future projects, and participate in a group exhibition in spring 2015.
+Students are also expected to read and share additional material of their own choosing during the class, keep a daily studio diary or sketchbook in their media of choice (whether analog or digital), participate in daily studio work sessions while in Snæfellsnes, research and develop ideas for future projects, and participate in a group exhibition in spring 2017.

 This trip was not only an aid for thinking about my artwork, but also an aid in thinking about life.
 It opened my eyes to so many new and humbling things that I would go so far as to say that everyone needs to experience Iceland.